 Originally released on Soul—Motown’s subsidiary label—in 1964 by Shorty Long and William “Mickey” Stevenson, and covered by Mitch Ryder and the Detroit Wheels in 1966, “Devil with the Blue Dress On” requires a blue dress and your typical devil accessories: horns, a pitchfork, and a pointy tail.
 Throw on a wig, shades to match, high heel shoes, and an alligator hat (this one’s a crocodile but no one will know the difference).
 Top off your costume with a string of pearls and a diamond ring and you’re good to go!
 Be sure to introduce yourself as “Miss Molly.”

-After the Weeknd’s halftime performance at the 2021 Super Bowl, a take on “Blinding Lights” would certainly be topical this year.
+Even though “Blinding Lights” was released in 2019, it’s still ranking on the global music charts, so I’d say it’s still topical this year.
 Start with the red blazer like the one the Weeknd wore.
 You can probably find one at a thrift store, and if you’d like to add some sparkle, they sell glitter fabric spray at craft stores.
 Next get yourself some battery-operated string lights that you can wrap yourself in.
 Throw on a pair of sunglasses, and some fake blood dripping down your mouth is a nice touch (which you’ll see in the music video).
 The great thing about this Halloween costume idea is that it’s super safe for trick-or-treating on dark streets.

 There are a few directions you can take with a “Lady Marmalade” costume.
 The song was most notably recorded by Patti LaBelle in 1974, and revamped in the new millennium by All Saints in 1998 and by Christina Aguilera, Mýa, P!nk, and Lil’ Kim for the 2001 Moulin Rouge! movie.
 Given that the song is about a prostitute in New Orleans, you could definitely go the burlesque route, and there are plenty of costumes available for that.
 You can also dress up as your favorite fruit preserve.
 We recommend these marmalade label T-shirts.
 You can also go so far as gluing fake fruit to your outfit.